Confucian Practice of Mindfulness 儒學靜心入門

 《孟子.告子》孟子曰:「仁,人心也;義,人路也。舍其路而弗由,放其心而不知求,哀哉!」

-Kindness is inside all of us, even if we don't always see it.
-Instead of only looking at what others do, let's look inside ourselves.
-I invite you to take some time to reflect on your own thoughts.
-You could do this for a day or even a month.
-This will help you see how kind you truly are.
-Think about times when you helped or cared for someone, even small acts like opening a door or letting someone go first.
-You might find that you are pretty kind!
-But it can be hard to see that kindness when we are stressed or worn out.
+Kindness lives inside all of us, even if we don’t always see it.
+Instead of focusing only on what others do, let’s take a moment to look within.
+I invite you to reflect on your own thoughts—maybe for a day, or even a month.
+This simple practice can help you recognize how kind you truly are.

 人有雞犬放,則知求之;有放心,則不知求。學問之道無他,求其放心而已矣!

 Mencius said, "Find the conscience you've lost and bring it back."
-To do this, we need to pay close attention to our thoughts.
-When we have good thoughts, we know our conscience is there.
-When we have ill thoughts, it can be hard to see our conscience.
-We must clear away what is blocking our conscience and bring it back into the light.
+To do this, we must pay close attention to our thoughts.
+When we have good thoughts, we know our conscience is present.
+When we have harmful or selfish thoughts, it becomes harder to see.

 In the next blog, I will briefly introduce the steps to watch your mind and bring it back.
 Read about the next step here.